ktasie/ktasie/README.md

 Software / Cloud / Systems Admin
 -----------------------------------------

-Open to Lead Roles, Skilled in JavaScript, Node.js, MongoDB, Docker, Cloud and Security.
+Open to Internship / Part time Roles, Skilled in JavaScript, Node.js, MongoDB, Docker, Cloud and Security.

-* 🌍  I'm based in Nigeria
+* 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [ktasie@gmail.com](mailto:ktasie@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects